B.S. in Food & Nutrition

-The Department of Food Systems, Nutrition, and Kinesiology offers a major in the study of food and nutrition.
-The undergraduate food and nutrition major offers two options: nutrition science and dietetics.
-The nutrition science option offers a pre-health professional curriculum that prepares students for health-related graduate programs such as medical, dental, or graduate school, while the dietetics option prepares students to sit for the Dietetic Technician Registered exam or for graduate coursework required to become a Registered Dietitian Nutritionist.
+The undergraduate Bachelor of Science in Food & Nutrition offers two options: Nutrition Science and Dietetics.
+The Nutrition Science option offers a pre-health professional curriculum that prepares students for health-related graduate programs such as medical, dental, or graduate school, while the Dietetics option prepares students to sit for the Dietetic Technician Registered exam or for graduate coursework required to become a Registered Dietitian Nutritionist.

 Students must receive a grade of "C" or higher in all required courses as outlined in the major.